Hoher Kasten

-The Hoher Kasten is a mountain in the Appenzell Alps, overlooking the Rhine in Eastern Switzerland.
+The Hoher Kasten is a mountain in the Appenzell Alps in Eastern Switzerland, overlooking the Alpine Rhine Valley, which forms the Austria–Switzerland and Liechtenstein–Switzerland borders.
 It is located on the border between the cantons of Appenzell Innerrhoden and St. Gallen.

-The summit is easily accessible with a cable car starting at Brülisau, south of Appenzell.
 A revolving restaurant, offering panoramic views, has been built on the top.

 Ascents to Hoher Kasten and the neighbouring summit Kamor were already described in the early 19th century.

+Transport

+The summit is easily accessible with a cable car (Kastenbahn) starting at Brülisau, south of the village of Appenzell.
+The valley station is connected by a Postauto bus line to Weissbad railway station, which is served by the S23 service of St. Gallen S-Bahn to Gossau SG via Herisau, which are both served by long-distance trains.